lucasart/Demolito/README.md

 (best against weaker opponents), whereas a negative value will seek draws (best against a stronger opponent).
 - **Hash**: Size of the main hash table, in MB.
 Should be a power of two (if not Demolito will silently round it down to the nearest power of two).
+- **Level**: The default value is `0`, which means the level feature is off, and Demolito plays at full strength.
+Level `1` is the weakest, and `15` is the strongest (but still weaker than switching off strength limitation with `Level=0`).
+Note that Demolito plays quasi-instantly when using levels, and the quality of moves is the same regardless of the time control.
+Also, Demolito becomes non-deterministic (on purpose), so that it will play differently every time you restart the game.
 - **Time Buffer**: In milliseconds.
 Provides for extra time to compensate the lag between the UI and the Engine.
 The default value is just enough for high performance tools like cutechess-cli, but may not suffice for some slow and bloated GUIs that introduce artificial lag (and even more so if